lebsockdeborah/notes/README.md

 In more detail but still concise:
 "Program for clarity and correctness foremost.
 Avoid over-engineering or prematurely optimizing your code.
 Always consider the readability, scalability, and adaptability of your solution.
 As Knuth wisely stated, understanding the actual bottlenecks through profiling is key before applying optimizations.
 Invest time in design, and let performance improvements emerge from a solid foundation."

+# 2024-02-01
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger tasks into smaller, manageable pieces, so you can work on each part separately.

+Use version control systems, like Git, to keep track of your code and collaborate with others.
+Make sure to write comments and document your codes to make it easier for others to understand and maintain.
+Use code editors and IDE' s (Integrated Development Environments) to streamline your coding process and take advantage of their features, such as autocomplete and debugging tools.